-The Maxwell Cluster is the computing platform for Photon Science data analysis, GPU accelerated computations (AI), High Performance Computing and scientific computing in general.
+The Maxwell Cluster is the computing platform at DESY (Hamburg) for Photon Science data analysis, GPU accelerated computations (AI), High Performance Computing and scientific computing in general.
 The cluster serves myriads of applications and scientific fields.

 The Maxwell Cluster has all the typical characteristics of a HPC platform, but differs quite a bit from traditional HPC.